geoffreylitt/wildcard-onward-paper/paper.md

 ## Customization tools

-Table-driven customization is most closely related to other tools that aim to empower end users to customize software without doing any programming.
+Table-driven customization is most closely related to other tools that aim to empower end users to customize software without traditional coding.

 This lineage goes back at least to the Buttons system by MacLean et al [@maclean1990], where Xerox Lisp users could share buttons that performed various "tailoring" actions